Side effects of Accutane

 Stasis dermatitis

-Stasis dermatitis (a.k.a., venous eczema) is very common in older adults.
-It is dry, itchy skin on the shins, ankles, and tops of the feet.
-Our leg veins get tired, lose their strength, and get leaky.
-Leg swelling stretches and makes gaps in the skin causing eczema.
-Treatment includes compression, leg elevation, moisturizing, and topical medications.
+Stasis dermatitis (venous eczema) is common in older adults.
+It causes dry, itchy skin on the shins, ankles, and tops of the feet.
+Weak leg veins and swelling stretch the skin, leading to eczema.
+Treatment focuses on compression, leg elevation, moisturizing, and topical medications.